Zequez/logseq-vault/pages/Living in the Gift.md

 	- > "We did not earn the sun.
 It's not thanks to our hard efforts that the sun shines" -
 - Expressing your gifts
+	- If your gifts aren't met with receptivity you are going to want to get out of there.
 	- an unstoppable desire to develop and express your capacity to give to the world in service of something that you care about.
 - Scarcity